Last Updated: November 2, 2020

-The advent and growth of social media use over the past 15 decade or so has created an amazing new array of marketing opportunities for small businesses and big box stores alike.
+The advent and growth of social media use over the past decades or so has created an amazing new array of marketing opportunities for small businesses and big box stores alike.
 But as it’s grown, it’s become more difficult to do well.
 There is now far more competition, better algorithms, and higher advertising prices, making it more challenging to get your brand noticed.

 One social media strategy that businesses should take advantage of is the use of hashtags.
 Properly used, hashtags can help drive organic traffic to your profile pages and website.
-It also builds a strong brand awareness among a relevant audience.
+It also builds strong brand awareness among a relevant audience.
 So let’s look at how hashtags work, why they’re helpful, and some ways to use them.

 Simply put, hashtags are used to organize the vast seas of content on individual social media platforms.
 This makes the search process for relevant information easier for every user and enhances the exploration experience.
 Hashtags were first introduced on Twitter, but are now ubiquitous across all social media.